lichtschlag/Chicken/readme.md

 		>> ruby chicken.rb CCCCC LLLLHHHH
 		You should [:saveHumansMove] for an expected score of 9.23

+*	For all other sticky situations, call 'ruby chicken.rb (state of the saved dice) (state of the rolled dice)'.
+Both parameters can be expressed with the letters T,L,H,C,c for Tanks, Lasers, Humans, Cows, Chickens respectively.
+	Pass a number for the second parameter to select the amount of dice to roll, as in the examples above.

 #How the game changes with more dice

 ![Expected Game Score by Number of Dice](graph.png "Expected Game Score by Number of Dice")